Search Results for

 Before version 1.7 of time cockpit only the current planned hours of work per week could be stored.
 They were used to display a chart of planned and actual hours of work in the time tracking calendar.
 If the planned hours per week were changed, the calculated planned hours per day, week and month were changed also for the past.

 Since version 1.7 time cockpit supports historical weekly hours of work.
 That means you can tell time cockpit from when until when the planned weekly hours of work are valid.
-You can manage the weekly hours of work in the list of User Details in the hyperlink Weekly Hours of Work.
+You can manage the weekly hours of work in User -> Weekly Hours of Work.

 Planned hours of work are stored per week day.
 You can split the weekly working time equally on all working days (e.g. for full-time employees) or you can define different hours for every day (e.g. for an employee that only works on Monday and Tuesday).
 For control purposes time cockpit will show you the sum of all days.
 Additionally you can specify the included overtime hours per month (only relevant if you want to calculate overtime).